stevolopolis/NeuroVis/README.md

 ## Activation Maximization
 ![AM-example](/media/conv1_0.png)
+*AM visualization matrix of the 1st layer and 0th kernel.*
 The format of each AM visualization matrix is as follows:
 | | | | |
 |---|---|---|---|